xHacka/xhacka.github.io/_posts/SecurityValley/2023-06-04-Capture-Message-2.md

 ## Solution

-There's a great Cryptogram Solver online by [Edwin Olson](http://april.eecs.umich.edu/people/ebolson) called [_quipqiup_](https://quipqiup.com/)
+There's a great Cryptogram Solver online by [Edwin Olson](http://april.eecs.umich.edu/people/ebolson) called [_quipqiup_](https://quipqiup.com/)<br>
-Using `statistics` (default solver) to solve, the tool quickly generates possible results and most likely the first result is going to be what we need.
+By using `statistics` solver the tool quickly generates possible results and most likely the first result is going to be what we need.

 When reading the text we come across line
 ```